Demi-urge/menace_sandbox/docs/self_test_service.md

 # Self Test Service

 `SelfTestService` periodically runs the project's unit tests to catch regressions.
+It requires a `ContextBuilder` instance which is used to gather prompt context and to log errors.
 Specify custom pytest arguments via `SELF_TEST_ARGS` or the constructor.
 By default tests run directly on the host, but enabling `use_container=True` executes each provided test path inside a Docker container when available.
 Each container is removed on completion so test runs are isolated.

 When multiple test paths are supplied together with the `--workers` option, the total worker count is distributed across the spawned containers.
 This